You’re about to make a purchase when you notice your credit card expires this month. Don’t panic! You’re not alone.

 The good news is your new card will have the same number, and you may even become eligible for new special offers and products from the card issuer.

 When your new credit card arrives in the mail, it usually comes with the details of your credit cardholder agreement.
 The card will also have a sticker on it with a phone number to call for activation.
-Once you call, the new card is typically activated instantly through an automated system, and you likely won’t have to speak to anyone as long as you are calling from a number on file.
+Once you call, the new card is typically activated instantly through an automated system, and you likely won’t have to speak to anyone if you are calling from a number on file.
 Some issuers even have the option to activate a card by going to their website.

 At this point, you should destroy your expired card to prevent identity theft and fraud.
 While the card can no longer make transactions, your name and the card number can still help an identity thief establish a new identity.

 When you close a credit card account, your credit score may be affected slightly.
 With credit cards and credit of any kind, the length of time the account remains open is a key factor in determining your credit score.
-So if you’re cancelling your oldest card, this may be something to consider, though the account will stay on your credit history seven years after you cancel it.
+So, if you’re cancelling your oldest card, this may be something to consider.
+Though, the account will stay on your credit history seven years after you cancel it.

 This post has been updated.